Michael Rogers (publisher)

-Michael Rogers (born November 12, 1963) is an American fundraiser, blogger and gay rights activist.
-He is vice chairman of Raw Story Media, Inc., co-owner of Alternet Media, and founder and Director of Netroots Connect.
+Michael Rogers (born November 12, 1963) is an American media executive, journalist, fundraiser, blogger and gay rights activist.
+He is partner and vice chairman of Raw Story Media, Inc., co-owner of Alternet Media, and founder and Director of Netroots Connect.
 He is also known for his work in reporting on closeted gay politicians who are anti-gay.
-He was the subject of the 2009 American documentary film Outrage.
+He was the subject of the 2009 American HBO documentary film Outrage.

 History and education

 Rogers was born to a Jewish family, in Rockland County, NY (suburban to New York City), and attended public schools.
 Rogers attended Ramapo Senior High School in Spring Valley, NY.
 He attended Adelphi University (1982) and the University of Buffalo (also known as the State University of New York at Buffalo) (1983–1986), where he majored in political science.

 In both 2008 and 2022, Rogers was named to the Out 100, Out Magazine's compilation of the year's most impactful and influential LGBTQ+ people.